-Although the traditions about Enoch's associations with the heavenly Temple in the Book of the Watchers and in the Animal Apocalypse do not refer explicitly to his performance of the priestly duties, the account attested in the book of Jubilees explicitly makes this reference.
+Although the traditions about Enoch's associations with the heavenly Temple in the Book of the Watchers and in the Animal Apocalypse do not refer explicitly to his performance of the priestly duties, the account attested in the Book of Jubilees explicitly makes this reference.

-Jubilees 4.23 depicts Enoch to be taken from human society and placed to Eden27 'for (his) greatness and honor'.28 The Garden is then defined as a sanctuary29 and Enoch as one who is offering an incense sacrifice on the mountain of incense: 'He burned the evening incense30 of the sanctuary which is acceptable before the Lord on the mountain of incense'.31
+Jubilees 4:23 depicts Enoch to be taken from human society and placed to Eden27 'for (his) greatness and honor'.
+28 The author then defines the Garden as a sanctuary29 and Enoch as one who is offering an incense sacrifice on the mountain of incense: